 The THCa concentration in cannabis products also represents the product’s maximum intoxicating potential before it transforms into THC.
 We suggest that you seek out cannabis products with high THCa content which is said to be a good indicator that the flower is fresh, recently cured, and has not been sitting around in a jar.

 What does THCa do?

-Since THCa is the precursor of THC, several of its effects to the human body are similar to that of THC’s.
-Both compounds, for instance, have been reported to cure nausea, reduce risks of obesity and diabetes, and improve sleep.
+Since THCa is the precursor of THC, several of its effects on the human body are similar to that of THC’s.
 However, some people may find THCa less useful for sleep than activated THC because THCa does not intoxicate them.